elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 }
 ```

-What happens here is finally *almost* what we are aiming at.
+Now we are finally *almost* where we were aiming at.
 We got everything from the `plants` table, including obviously the
 `location_id` (hey, but isn't it funny?
-We added it in the `create table` block, but did not define it in the schema), and
+We added this field in the `create table` block, but did not define it in the schema),
-there's a curious `NotLoaded` association in the `location` field (which, heck, think of it, we never saw in the database table).
+and there's a curious `NotLoaded` value in the `location` field (heck, think of it, we never saw a `location` field in the
+`plants` database table).

 Apart from the `NotLoaded` which we will explore shortly, all the above is precisely the effect of that `belongs_to` macro in our
 schema and that `references` in the migration.

+### Preloading associations

 Let's `preload` the relation! (and by the way let's type a few aliases for our tables.)